 - I want someone to answer the phone when I call.
 I don’t want to leave a message.
 If you have caller ID and don’t recognize a number, PICK IT UP!!!!
 That could be your next employer calling.

 - I am on a timeline to fill this position with hiring managers breathing down my back.
-You wouldn’t want to follow up or leave a message and I don’t either.
+If you are calling the hot girl or cute boy, you wouldn’t want to follow up or leave a message.
+I don’t either.

-- If I get a message, I want it to be a message that would work within our business setting.
+- If I get a message, I want it to be a message that would be appropriate within our business setting.
 I don’t want to hear Rod Stewarts “Do ya think I’m sexy” and a beep.
-I don’t want to hear an automated voicemail that has your +1 yelling in the background or some cutesy message.
+I don’t want to hear an automated voicemail that has your +1 yelling in the background or some cutesy message where you are saying “Hello?
+Hello?
+I can’t hear you”.

 - If I am going to leave a message, I want to know I called the right person.
 Your message should confirm who I called.
 I want something polite, energetic, and is just that, “a message”.
 Nothing more, nothing less.